-Australia will largely end granting visas to foreign workers to fill jobs in the fast food industry, the nation’s immigration minister has said.
+Australia will largely end granting visas to foreign workers to fill jobs in the fast food industry, the nation’s

 Peter Dutton said the decision was designed to protect Australian jobs.